uhasker/getting-things-done-in-next-js/src/chapter3/03-more-on-http.md

 });
 ```

-Let's now open a browser and go to `http://localhost:3000/set-cookie`.
+Let's launch the server, open a browser and go to `http://localhost:3000/set-cookie`.
 You should see a message "Cookie has been set!" and a new key-value pair appearing in your "cookies" tab.

 If you now go to `http://localhost:3000/read-cookie`, you will see `myCookie: test` on the page.